ansh01rawat/Python-DSA-journey/miniProjects/Student management system/readme.md

 Through this project, I learned:

-* How to organize code using functions
+* How to organize code using functions.
+* How to perform CRUD operations.
-* How to store and retrieve data using dictionaries
+* How dictionaries provide efficient data storage and retrieval.
-* How to handle invalid user input with try-except
+* How to validate user input using `try-except`.
-* How CRUD operations work in real-world applications
-* How to build a complete console-based Python application
+* How to build a complete console-based Python application.

 ---

 ## Future Improvements

-* Update Student Details
+* Update Enrollment Number
-* Store Multiple Student Attributes
+* Store Additional Student Information (Course, Year, Email)
-* Save Data to File
+* Save Data to Files
-* Load Data from File
+* Load Data from Files
 * Sort Students Alphabetically
+* Use Nested Dictionaries

 ---

-### Author
+## Author

-Ansh Rawat
+**Ansh Rawat**

 B.Tech CSE (Applied Mathematics)